WillTheFarmer/apache-logs-to-mysql/.github/README.md

 |%v|The canonical ServerName of the server serving the request.|
 |%L|Log ID of the request.
 A %L format string is also available in `mod_log_config` to allow to correlate access log entries with error log lines.
 If [mod_unique_id](https://httpd.apache.org/docs/current/mod/mod_unique_id.html) is loaded, its unique id will be used as log ID for requests.|

-## Three options to attach ServerName & ServerPort to Access & Error logs
+## Three options to associate ServerName & ServerPort to Access & Error logs
 Apache LogFormats - ***common***, ***combined*** and Apache ErrorLogFormat - ***default*** do not contain `%v - canonical ServerName` and `%p - canonical ServerPort`.

 In order to consolidate logs from multiple domains `%v - canonical ServerName` is required and `%p - canonical ServerPort` is optional.